|

 from our caveman ancestors.
 I know it has always been hard for me

+to embrace the cold and love winter sports.
 I would love to know ways that you keep active during the

 winter.
 Do you venture out to walk when it is below freezing?
 Do